cysouw/diathesis/text/c03_prepositions.md

 **Notes**

-The verb *hängen* still shows the difference between transitive causative and intransitive stative usage through different forms of the past *hing* vs. *hangte* \Next[a,b] and the participle *gehangen* vs. *gehängt* \Next[c,d].
+The verb *hängen* still shows the difference between transitive causative and intransitive stative usage through different forms of the past *hing* vs. *hängte* \Next[a,b] and the participle *gehangen* vs. *gehängt* \Next[c,d].
 Many speakers of German do not appear to have clear intuitions about any difference between these two inflectional alternatives anymore.

 \ex.
  \a.
 Der Pullover hing im Schrank.